otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Algorithm

-*Mix key (X_i)*
+*Mix key = A_i, a_i*

 A mix key is a key that is added to the key derivation function used to produce new root and chains keys.
-A mix key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit long key.
+A mix key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
 This key has a 128 bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf).

-*DH function - DH(x, Y)*
+*DH function - DH(a_i, B_i)*

-// TODO: should this be updated to the new generateDH()?
+Given a_i, a private key, and B_i, a public key, generates a shared secret
-Given x, a private key, and Y, a public key, generates a shared secret value in the 3072-bit group defined in [RFC-3526](https://www.ietf.org/rfc/rfc3526.txt).
+value: `dh_shared_secret`.

-*Key Derivation Function - SHA3(Y)*
+*Key Derivation Function - SHA3-256(dh_shared_secret)*

-Given Y, generates a 3072-bit long string using the SHA3-256 algorithm This is used even when a DH shared secret is calculated (reducing from 3072 to 256 bits) because we want to keep this value with a constant size. //TODO: a 3072 bit long with SHA-256?
-Not clear.
+Given `dh_shared_secret`, generates a 256 bit SHA3-256 algorithm.
+This is used even when a DH shared secret is calculated (reducing it to 256 bits) because we want to keep this value with a constant size. // what?

 #### Considerations